subirshakya/bayou_allbirds/README.md

 17. 17_Nectaroidea
 18. 18_Passeroidea

 Running rrun.sh <num> you can pass the number directly to the R script.
 Running multiple times shout create outfut files appended with iteration number automatically appened at the end.
+Or you can run a batch file and pass all values from 1 to 18 to run the whole thing with 18 parallel instances.